mrthreeplates/TRS-80_floppy_remapper/README.md

 ## LEDs

-The LEDs are just to tell you that the board is working and other useful information.
+The LEDs are there to tell you that the board is working and other useful information (and I need blikenlights).

 Otherwise, they are completely optional (and you obviously can't see them when the computer is assembled).